KGWD: Badlands Airtime ownership

 The University of Sioux Falls sold the license of KCFS to Badlands Airtime, LLC—a company owned by Chuck Brennan—in May 2015 for $1.5 million, contingent on changing the station's license to commercial status and upgrading the technical facility.
 The university, which sold the station to raise funds for its endowment, retained the rights to the KCFS call sign and kept the radio station as an internet-only outlet.
 Badlands had already agreed to buy KZOY (1520 AM) and announced its intention to relaunch the station as the "Guns, Gold & Rock 'n' Roll Radio Network" in November.
 After agreeing to buy KCFS, he defaulted on the deal to buy KZOY, ultimately resulting in a $750,000 court judgment against him.
 The upgrade changed the station to a Class C3 outlet with an effective radiated power of 25,000 watts.

 The new format—featuring live DJs 24 hours a day—and new KBAD-FM call letters debuted on November 26, 2015.
 The station's studios were inside Badlands Pawn, a tourist attraction that opened the same day in downtown Sioux Falls; singer Ron Keel was among the station's on-air presenters.
 It posted respectable ratings of 6.9—good for third place—and 5.9 in the first two Nielsen Audio ratings surveys after its launch in spring 2016 and 2017, competing with Townsquare Media–owned classic rock station KYBB.
 The ratings surveys were the first conducted in Sioux Falls in years, as Brennan and Midwest Communications both subscribed to Nielsen.

 Brennan's plans to operate KBAD-FM in conjunction with the pawn shop soon hit a series of major snags, beginning when South Dakota voters banned payday lending in a ballot referendum in November 2016.
 Brennan's primary business—Dollar Loan Center with offices in Sioux Falls and Rapid City—temporarily closed, and he began unwinding many of his assets, including putting the Badlands Motor Speedway on the market and shutting down Badlands Pawn.
 During this time, KBAD continued broadcasting, and the Dollar Loan Centers reopened in July 2017 with hopes that their business model would be considered legal by the state.
 That September, the South Dakota Division of Banking revoked the licenses of Brennan's Dollar Loan Center, forcing it to cease operations in the state.
 On September 23, Brennan shut down his remaining South Dakota business ventures, including KBAD-FM, which was taken silent and immediately went on the market for $945,000.

+Several members of KBAD's airstaff formed an internet radio station, KBACK Rock Radio, which began broadcasting a month after the shutdown from a home in a Sioux Falls basement.
+The group was unable to put together the financing to buy the KBAD-FM facility.
+In 2018, K-BACK moved to an office suite downtown.